datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 To stick to the example of FEAT, here is a quick overview on what this software
-does: It is modelling neuroimaging data based on general linear modelling (GLM), and creates web page analyses reports, color activation images, time-course plots of data and model, preprocessed intermediated data, images with filtered data, statistical output images, colour rendered output images, log files, and many more.
+does: It is modelling neuroimaging data based on general linear modelling (GLM), and creates web page analyses reports, color activation images, time-course plots of data and model, preprocessed intermediate data, images with filtered data, statistical output images, colour rendered output images, log files, and many more -- in short: A LOT of files.
 Plenty of these outputs are text-based, but there are also many sizable files.
 Depending on the type of analyses that is run, not all types of outputs will be relevant.
-At the end of the analysis, one usually has subject-specific directories with many subdirectories filled with result files, log files, intermediate and preprocessed files, and "higher-level" group directories that aggregate results over subjects.
+At the end of the analysis, one usually has session-, subject-specific, or aggregated "group" directories with many subdirectories filled with log files, intermediate and preprocessed files, and results for all levels of the analysis.

-With such a setup, the output directories (subjects, grouplevel) can be
+In such a setup, the output directories (be it on a session/run, subject, or group level) are predictably named, or custom nameable.
+In order to not flood a single dataset, therefore, one can pre-create appropriate subdatasets of the necessary granularity and have them filled by their analyses.
+But this approach is by no means limited to analyses with certain software, and can be automated.
+For scripting languages other than Python or shell, standard system calls can create output directories as DataLad subdatasets right away, Python scripts can use DataLad's Python API [#f2]_.
+Thus, if you write analyses scripts yourself, you can take care of subdataset creation right in the script.

+As it is easy to link datasets and operate (e.g., save, clone) across dataset hierarchies, splitting datasets into a hierarchy of datasets does not have many downsides.
+One substantial disadvantage, though, is that on their own, results in subdirectories don't have meaningful provenance attached.
+The information about what script or software created them is attached to the superdataset.
+Should only the subdataset be cloned or inspected, the information on how it was generated is not found.

 Solutions without creating subdatasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also possible to scale up without going through the complexities of creating several subdatasets.
-It involves compromising, though.
+It is also possible to scale up without going through the complexities of creating several subdatasets, or tuning your scaling beyond the creation of subdatasets.
+It involves more thought, or compromising, though.
-The following section highlights a few caveats to bear in mind if you attempt a big analyses in single-level datasets, and outlines solutions that do not involve subdatasets.
+The following section highlights a few caveats to bear in mind if you attempt a big analyses in single-level datasets, and outlines solutions that may not need to involve subdatasets.
 If you have something to add, please `get in touch <https://github.com/datalad-handbook/book/issues/new/>`_.

 Too many files